enermaps/enermaps/nginx/README.md

 It also acts as reverse-proxy by redirecting calls to `0.0.0.0/api` to the PostgREST API.

 The address scheme is tested to work on the enermaps server.

+Dummy thumbnails can be created by running the 'createThubnails.py' file.